andy778/UClean1/README.md

 | OC6      | Mosfet      | 1435 814 |

 ## I2C Memory (128-Kbit alias 16kb)
-Extrated with help of a raspberry pi and i2c-tools, Memory exist at adresss 0X50 as can be seen from below
+Extrated with help of a raspberry pi and i2c-tools, Memory exist at adresss 0X50 as can be seen from below.

+Note!
+I think one need to desolder the memory chips as there was different results.
 ```
 i2cdetect -y 1
      0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f